Apply Now for the Ndando Institute Nursing Program – 2025/2026 Academic Year

 Ceo/founder

 Victor Elokan Ndando-Ngoo was born and raised in the colonial city of Victoria (today known as Limbe) in the Republic of Cameroon.
-His upbringing in Cameroon, as well as his subsequent years of early adulthood in the United States, inspired his passion for mental health advocacy within the global black community.
-Victor Elokan Ndando-Ng
+His upbringing in Cameroon, along with his subsequent years of early adulthood in the United States, fueled his passion for mental health advocacy within the global black community.
+Growing up without his pare

 Copyright © 2024 AedaCam - All Rights Reserved.